 Although extremely difficult to prove definitively, this theory has been borne out by studies of other leukaemia clusters.

-Many types of chemicals are known to be carcinogenic.
-The question is whether children are exposed to high enough levels to lead to the development of cancer.
+Many types of chemicals are known to be a cause of cancer also known as carcinogenic.
+The question is what level of exposure can lead to childhood cancer?
 Exposure in utero may also be important.

 It is generally accepted that a healthy diet with plenty of fresh fruit and vegetables can protect against cancer in adults.